kejadlen/giphy.alfredworkflow/README.md

 - Get a production Giphy API key?
 - Copy the link to the Giphy page (instead of the gif) with a keyboard modifier.
+- Figure out how to use the mp4 for Quick Look instead of the gif.